eclipse-ee4j/glassfish/README.md

 ### Special Profiles

-* `staging` - In some development stages may happen that some dependencies are available just in OSSRH staging repository.
+* `staging` - In some development stages it may happen that some dependencies are available just in the OSSRH staging repository.
   Then you have to use this profile, which is not enabled by default.
-* `jacoco` - enables the [JaCoCo](https://www.eclemma.org/jacoco/) agent in tests, so you can import it's output to you editor, ie. Eclipse, and see the code coverage.
+* `jacoco` - enables the [JaCoCo](https://www.eclemma.org/jacoco/) agent in tests, so you can import its output to your editor, i.e. Eclipse, and see the code coverage.
 * `jacoco-merge` - merges all JaCoCo output files found in subdirectories and merges them into one.
 It is useful to see code which wasn't even touched by tests.

 ### Special Scripts